idontcalculate/idontcalculate/README.md

 ### Hello World

-- 🔭 currently modeling HuggingFace Transformers with TensorFlow and PyTorch
+- 🔭 currently working on Computer Vision and Pose Estimation project.
-- 🌱 currently learning about NLP Transformers and GPT family of models.
+- 🌱 learning about TensorFlow and preparing for TF certification.
-- 👯 looking to collaborate on ML projects.
+- 👯 looking for a team for Kaggle compatitions on spare time.
-- 🤔 looking for help with deployment on Streamlit or similar platforms.
+- 🤔 asking for help with deployment on Streamlit or Heroku, Cloud and Data Structures.
-- 💬 Ask me about anything regarding DL/ML mostly TensorFlow.
+- 💬 Ask me about anything regarding DL/ML/AI

 - 📫 How to reach me: